anweiqi/TwitterMap2/README.md

-Second Version
+2nd Assignment
 ==========
-refer to the link http://twittermap-jiuyangz.elasticbeanstalk.com
+refer to the link http://twittermap-jiuyangz.elasticbeanstalk.com Demo video: 2nd_demo

-1. Select the sentiment map in the first dropdown and map and count updates (green for positive, yellow for neutral, red for negative)
+1. Add another section showing the tweets number of different sentiment (green for positive, yellow for neutral, red for negative), updateated in real time.

-TwitterMap
+2. In the “Map Type” Dropdown menu, add another four options: “Sentiment Plot”, “Positive HeatMap”, “Negative HeatMap” and “Neutral HeatMap”, showing the corresponding map respectively.
+In the “Sentiment Plot”, we show the positive tweets in green markers, negative in red markers and neutral in yellow markers.
+All of the options are updated in real time.

+3. SNS topic name: TweetsSentiment,
+SQS queue name: /350182859835/TweetsQueue

+First Assignment
 ==========

 Environment/Introduction: